jeffery812/SwiftyLog/README.md

 [![License](https://img.shields.io/cocoapods/l/SwiftMagic.svg?style=flat)](http://cocoapods.org/pods/SwiftMagic)
 [![Platform](https://img.shields.io/cocoapods/p/SwiftMagic.svg?style=flat)](http://cocoapods.org/pods/SwiftMagic)

+SwiftMagic is a tool to record log in an elegant way.
+You also can send the log to the specified email address by shaking the device.
+Easy to use

 ## 1. Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## 2. Requirements

+Xcode: 9.0

+iOS: 8.0

 ## 3. Installation